threefoldtecharchive/info_manual3/wiki/manual3_iac/grid3_terraform/resources/terraform_zlogs.md

 # Zlogs

-Zlogs is a utility workload that allows you to stream `zmachine` logs to a remote location.
-You can find full description [here](https://github.com/threefoldtech/zos/tree/main/docs/manual/zlogs)
+Zlogs is a utility that allows you to stream VM logs to a remote location.
+You can find the full description [here](https://github.com/threefoldtech/zos/tree/main/docs/manual/zlogs)

 ## Using Zlogs